ArtShp/FinancialManager/README.md

 #### Edit forms interface
 All of the edit forms (forms specified for editing data, in edit section) have a common interface.

+##### Add
+If you want to add some new item to the table, you need to fill all obligatory field and then press the "Add" button.
+If fields are filled correctly and in the table there are no similar records, new item will be added.